atlarge-research/opendc/site/docs/getting-started/0-installation.md

 ## Download

-To get an OpenDC distribution, download a recent stable version from our [Releases](https://github.com/atlarge-research/opendc/releases) page on GitHub.
+To get an OpenDC distribution, download a recent version from our [Releases](https://github.com/atlarge-research/opendc/releases) page on GitHub.

 ## Setup